How Much is EMDR Therapy? Discover Real Costs & Tips (2025 Update)

 Per-session costs across the U.S.

 On average, an EMDR therapy session in the U.S. can cost between $100 and $250.
-Here's a general breakdown:
+The average cost of EMDR therapy sessions typically ranges from $75 to $450, depending on factors like location and therapist experience.
+Here’s a general breakdown:

 A table titled 'Average Cost of EMDR Therapy' showing the per-session cost ranges across U.S. regions.
 Urban areas range from $175–$250, suburban areas from $125–$200, and rural areas from $100–$150